|** POSTPONED **|

 TOURING & TRANSPORTATION: Deluxe Air-Conditioned Motor coach with driver • Full Time local Tour Director • Local Guides • Sightseeing and entrance fees throughout itinerary • porterage of 1 piece of luggage per person at hotels

-NOT INCLUDED: Passport • Other Visas (if applicable) • Prepaid Tipping • Other meals not stated • Items of a personal nature including phone calls, laundry, beverages, etc. • Travel insurance
+NOT INCLUDED: Passport • Visas • Prepaid Tipping • Other meals not stated • Items of a personal nature including phone calls, laundry, beverages, etc. • Travel insurance

-Explore the grandeur of the Russian cultural landmarks of Moscow, St. Petersburg and Veliky Novgorod on this 14-day pilgrimage tour.
+Explore the grandeur of the Russian cultural landmarks of Moscow and St Petersburg on this 14-day pilgrimage tour.

-Dive into its unique history and be dazzled by the stunning architecture and heritage of UNESCO sites like the Trinity Sergius Lavra in Sergiev Posad or Yuriev Monastery, the oldest functioning monastery in Russia, and Veliky Novgorod, the oldest city in Russia.
+Dive into its unique history and be dazzled by the stunning architecture and heritage of UNESCO sites like the Trinity Sergius Lavra in Sergiev Posad or Yuriev Monastery, the oldest functioning monastery in Russia.